Our History

 2020

-March: At the start of Covid, Katal launches the #FreeThemNow campaign to demand the release of people from jails and prisons in order to save lives.
+March: At the start of the COVID-19 pandemic, Katal launches the #FreeThemNow campaigns in Connecticut and New York, to demand the release of people from jails and prisons in order to save lives.

 2019